GetBreeze/breeze-db-docs/collection.md

 ### unique

 The `unique` method returns all of the unique items in the collection.
-The original collection is not modified, new `Collection` instance is returned instead.
+The original collection is not modified, a new `Collection` instance is returned instead.

 ```as3
 var numbers:Collection = new Collection(1, 1, 3, 4, 6, 6, 7, 8);